 If the court believes that the parties are able to work together and reach decisions in the best interest of the children, then the court will award Joint Legal Custody.
 Conversely, if the court does not believe that the parties can work together and reach joint decisions that are in the best interest of the children, then the court will award one of the parents Sole Legal Custody.
 Legal Custody covers decisions involving health, education, and religious training.

 Residential custody is also called physical custody.
-It is the access schedule that the children will follow.
+It is the access schedule or a child custody visitation schedule that the children will follow.
 For example, if one parent is awarded Primary Residential Custody, the other parent may have alternating weekends, and perhaps a mid-week visit with the children.
 Parents may equally share physical custody.
 Some examples of a shared custody schedule would be alternating weeks, or a split week.

 In conclusion, the entire divorce process and child support entails many legal technicalities.
-It is therefore necessary to hire a reputable divorce attorney to ensure fair representation and protection of your rights.
+It is therefore necessary to hire a reputable divorce attorney or child custody lawyer to ensure fair representation and protection of your rights.